aeternity/protocol/channels/virtual-state-channels.md

 those would be that the off-chain state tree is limited just to accounts and contracts.
 It does not allow having names, oracles or channels and the corresponding trees are empty.
-The proposed Virtual State Channels solution consists of allowing channels to be present in the off-chain state.
+The proposed Virtual State Channels solution allows having channel objects stored in the off-chain state.
 This requires a corresponding dispute mechanism that protects all parties' interests and allows them to dispute the off-chain channel on-chain.

-Intention is instead of opening a State Channel on-chain, participants use an intermediary.
-Both participants must have an already opened on-chain State Channel with the intermediary.
+The intention is that instead of opening a State Channel on-chain, participants use an intermediary.
+Both participants must have an already opened State Channel with the intermediary.
 They open a Virtual State Channel within their on-chain State Channel's context and continue using it as they would an on-chain State Channel.
 Once opened, all off-chain Virtual State Channel communication goes directly from one participant to the other.
-The intermediary receives only Virtual State Channel updates only when required to take some action.
+The intermediary receives Virtual State Channel updates only when required to take some action.

 With on-chain State Channels participants lock tokens in the channel itself.
 A